Benveniste: The beginning - Narbonne, Aragon and Barcelona

-The first appearance of the name Benveniste was in the 11th century in southern France (Septimania, Provence of our time).
+The first appearance of the name Benveniste was in the 11th century in southern France (present-day Septimania and Provence).

 Earlier, in the 8th century, the region was shaped by Charlemagne from the Frankish Kingdom of the Carolingian.
 The big Narbonne Jewish center was established, according to Jewish and Christian sources by prominent Jews from Bagdad at the request of the Carolingian kings.
 The Babylonian names of Makhir, Hasdai, Sheshet and Shealtiel are the names of chief rabbis and leaders - Nasi (considered by the Jewish tradition as descendants of King David) of the Jewish center.

 The numerically literate Sephardim assisted the Crowns of the Kingdom of Aragon and the County of Barcelona as tax collectors and advisers.
 In 1150 Aragon and Barcelona were united by the marriage of their rulers.
 The Sephardic Jewish families appear together with the name Benveniste in official and Jewish documents of Narbonne, Barcelona and Aragon from the 11th-13th century AD with the title Nasi added to their names.
 They appear in the travel books of Benjamin of Tudela from the 12th century.